 You can tell the difference between a scammer and a licensed debt collector by asking the right questions and requesting important information.

-When a debt collector contacts you, ask them their name, company name, street address and telephone number.
+You can tell if a debt collector is legitimate by first asking for their name, company name, street address and telephone number when they first contact you.
 If the state you reside in requires debt collectors to have a license, ask them for their professional license.
 You can verify the legitimacy of the information on your state’s database to ensure that the debt collector has the legal right to collect debt.
 Make sure to check that the company that they work for is a legitimate one, too.

 There are a few options available to you to check how legitimate the debtor is: